min2ha/ukwa-site/content/target/48467/index.en.md

   "subject": "Brexit : Impact on the Republic of Ireland" }

-# Journal.ie, The: 8 things we learned from Theresa May’s Brexit speech

 An analysis of Theresa May's speech on Brexit (17/01/2017) and what it means for Ireland.